JoseFilipeFerreira/mapper/README.md

 An example with the coordinates of all the capitals
 ![Entire World](examples/all_countries.png)

-An example with some random coordinates in Portugal
+An example with some random coordinates
 ![A part of the world](examples/some_countries.png)